 To pass the HiSET exam, you are required to reach a score of at least 8 (out of 20) on each of the five subject tests.
 Additionally, you need to attain at least a 45 total score and a 2 score on your essay.

-Today, you can also find some well-structured online GED and HiSET prep courses that you can use to get all set from the comfort of your house or from wherever there is an internet connection.
+Today, you can also find some well-structured online GED and HiSET prep courses, such as the ONSEGO GED Prep Course, that you can use to get all set from the comfort of your house or from wherever there is an internet connection.